 'Super Bloom' blankets California: Stunning photos here

-Monday, March 27, 2017, 10:36 - The perfect combination of winter rains and spring temperatures have transformed many areas of the California desert into a gigantic blanket of flowers.
-Dry dusty weather had been the norm during the past few years, but this season environmental conditions have been ideal for this large colorful display to extend across normally barren land.
+Monday, March 27, 2017, 3:04 PM - The perfect combination of winter rains and spring temperatures have transformed many areas of the California desert into a gigantic blanket of flowers.
+Dry dusty weather had been the norm during the past few years, but this season environmental conditions have been ideal for this large colourful display to extend across normally barren land.

 Despite the generous rain and the mild temperatures, you don't always get such a spectacular bloom of desert wildflowers.
 A unique combination of water, sun, wind and temperature marked by elevation will set the stage for the best springtime blooms.